M3L6H/dotfiles-nixos/README.md

 Boot into NixOS installer (might have to press a button to boot into BIOS first, then select USB from boot options).

+Select Plasma (or Gnome if preferred).

+Connect to WIFI (or wired connection if available).

+If prompted, select blowfish encryption for wallet & set a basic password.

 Close the installer.

 Open a terminal and run the following: